DHHR reports more than 2.74 million Covid-19 tests have been completed

-West Virginians may pre-register for their COVID-19 vaccination at vaccinate.wv.gov.
-The Covid-19 dashboard located at www.coronavirus.wv.gov shows the total number of vaccines administered.
-Please see the vaccine summary tab for more detailed information.
+West Virginians may pre-register for their Covid-19 vaccination at vaccinate.wv.gov.
+The Covid-19 dashboard at www.coronavirus.wv.gov shows the total number of vaccines administered.
+See the vaccine summary tab for more detailed information.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Gilmer, Jefferson, Lincoln, Mineral, Morgan, Ohio, Pendleton, Wayne, and Webster counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Clay, Fayette, Gilmer, Grant, Jefferson, Lincoln, Logan, Marshall, Mason, Mingo, Morgan, and Wyoming counties.

 Barbour County